 When we made this trip, we didn’t have every detail nailed down – nor did we want to.
 But given the summer season in some popular areas, we wanted to be able to count on some stops to just kick back and relax.

 And after Oregon, we used the same sort of process to plan our travel southward into California.
-This time, we had greater flexibility with our trip routing, since we didn't have as many prearranged commitments.
+This time, we had greater flexibility, since we didn't have as many prearranged commitments.

 In general we find ourselves using a balance of pre-planning and just hitting the road when the spirit moves us.